-- 15.15 External examiners are required to report annually to Academic Council, using the appropriate proforma, to provide informative comment and recommendations on: - o the academic standards set for awards, in relation to external reference points - the assessment process in relation to modules and programmes to which they have been appointed - the comparability of academic standards and the achievements of students in the university with those in other UK higher education institutions - o good practice and innovation relating to learning, teaching and assessment - o opportunities to enhance the quality of the learning opportunities provided to students. - 15.16 External examiners are required to submit an electronic copy of their report via email, due by 31 August each year.
+- 15.15 External examiners are required to report annually to Academic Council, using the appropriate proforma, to provide informative comment and recommendations on: - o the academic standards set for awards, in relation to external reference points - the assessment process in relation to modules and programmes to which they have been appointed - o the comparability of academic standards and the achievements of students in the university with those in other UK higher education institutions - o good practice and innovation relating to learning, teaching and assessment - o opportunities to enhance the quality of the learning opportunities provided to students. - 15.16 External examiners are required to submit an electronic copy of their report via email, due by 31 August each year.
 No fees will be paid to an external examiner until the report has been received. - 15.17 External examiners' reports will be discussed with relevant staff and student representatives, and will be made available to students.
-A response will be sent by the Faculty to each external examiner, addressing the issues raised in the report.
+A response will be sent by the Faculty to each external examiner, addressing the issues raised in the report. - 15.18 Quality Assurance and Enhancement Committee will receive an annual analysis of all external examiners' reports to consider recurrent and institutional-level issues.